 International students apply through UCAS in the same way as UK/EU students.
 Our network of international representatives can help you with your application.
 If youre unsure about the application process, contact the admissions team for help.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

 The main stages in our selection process are:

 Assessment of application, taking into account academic and non-academic criteria

-The School will be holding multiple mini interviews for our undergraduate courses on the 8th - 16th February 2018.
+The School will be holding multiple mini interviews for Home/EU applicants to our undergraduate courses on the 8th - 16th February 2018.

 We cannot offer other dates outside this period.
 If you’re unable to attend your allocated multiple mini interview, we may be able to change your appointment to another day or time during the interview period, but this is not guaranteed.

 We interview through multiple mini interviews (MMI), instead of traditional panel interviews.
 In multiple mini interviews you move around a series of interview stations.
 At each station, you undertake a task or answer a few short questions, for which you are scored.
 The scores at each station are independent of the other scores.
 Afterwards your scores are computed to give us your overall score and ranking.
 Your multiple mini interview lasts for approximately half a day.

 The multiple mini interviews help us to assess your attitudes, communication skills, empathy, analytic skills and ethical reasoning, attributes that are in accordance with the NHS Constitution values-based recruitment.
 Some stations are held in clinics, so you also see our working environment.
 Most applicants tell us they find the multiple mini interviews a positive experience.

 International: £34,500 (per year)